MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-management-for-office-365-clients.md

 - **Semi-Annual Channel (Targeted)** You can validate this release for four months before it becomes a Semi-Annual Channel release.
 New features are included only at the beginning of a release, in March and September.
 This channel is refreshed with non-security updates and security updates every month.

 - **Semi-Annual Channel** The Semi-Annual Channel (Targeted) is rolled up and released as the Semi-Annual Channel every 6 months, in January and July.
 No new features are added until the next Semi-Annual Channel, although security updates will continue to be released.
 Each Semi-Annual Channel feature release is supported for an additional 14 months.
-This is the default channel for Office 365 ProPlus clients.
+This is the default channel for Microsoft 365 Apps for enterprise.

 Read [Overview of update channels](overview-of-update-channels-for-office-365-proplus.md) for more information.

-The following illustration shows the relationships between these releases for Office 365 ProPlus.
+The following illustration shows the relationships between these releases for Microsoft 365 Apps for enterprise.

 ![Office 365 release cadence](images/99a17880-4029-44e9-b478-be4058c30f92.png)